 2. The IRS may propose a change on your tax return

-3. Additional interest may be charged against your account
+3. The IRS may charge additional interest against your account

-An IRS audit may lead to additional interest being charged against your account.
-If the IRS confirms that you owe back taxes, interest will accrue on top of your tax liability.
+An IRS audit may result in the accrual of additional interest on your account.
+That is if the IRS confirms that you owe back taxes, interest will accrue on top of your tax liability.
 The interest rate is 3% plus the federal short-term rate, which is determined by the IRS every three months.

 4. You may have to pay a civil penalty

 The civil penalty would come into play if you failed to file your tax returns.
-If the IRS proves that you indeed neglected to file your returns as required, a penalty amounting to 5% of the unpaid tax will be charged to your account for each month the return is filed late.
+If proven that you indeed neglected to file your returns as required, the IRS will charge a penalty amounting to 5% of the unpaid tax to your account for each month the return is late.
 The maximum civil penalty is 25% of the tax liability.